Balisage logo

 • Colored markers, for ad hoc posters

 Poster presenters must print their own posters and bring the posters to the conference, or create hand-written posters on-site using paper and markers.
-Presenters who need any additional supplies or equipment (such as special pins for posters on foam-core) to display your poster must provide these supplies for themselves.
+Presenters who need any additional supplies or equipment to display your poster must provide these supplies for themselves.

 If you have any questions on Baliasge posters send email to Debbie Lapeyre or call +1 301/315-9633.
 If you plan on doing a poster presentation please send email to help us ensure that there will be adequate space.